Timeline showing how boat propulsion machinery was developed

 -

 HMS Rattler - built at Sheerness was the first naval ship fitted with a propeller.
-There were a series
+There were a series of trials; screw versus paddle, the screw always proved superior in pull and speed.

 Most famous against paddler HMS Alecto in 1845.